PEACE BE STILL

 Lord Jesus, grant that I may have Your PEACE.
 You rested without worry in the storm.
 But if I should panic, You are there to speak PEACE.
 Thank You, Jesus!
 Amen!

 You can click on the link just below the picture of the Sea of Galilee above and see the location of the photo on a Google Map.
 This body of water is approximately 700 feet below the level of the Mediterrenean Sea, which is only about 30 miles away.
 The wind currents come barrelling down between the mountains, and depending on wind speed and direction, a storm on the water can whip up in no time.
 On our Holy Land Tours we always have a time in the Word aboard a ship on the Sea.
 These stories of Jesus come fully alive to all of us.
 One of my favourite Galilee memories is of our sons, who help me in this blog.
 Reynold and Ron water skied on Galilee.
 When our second daughter was married in Cana to Nizar, seven bus loads of Canadians came with us to celebrate.
 One of the Israeli guides had a power boat and offered the experience of water skiing.
 It was the closest thing to walking on the water.
 Great fun!
 By the way, there was no storm that day.

 Yours to experience the PEACE that Jesus gives and to have fun along the way,

 P.S.
 My son Ron informed me that you can access some Google photos of the Galilee area while you are on the Google Map linked above.
 Here’s what he suggests (I just tried it and it works great!)…

-“Within the large Google Map, there is an “explore” option at the bottom.
+“Within the large Google Map, there is an “explore” option at the bottom right (if you don’t see it, click on the double “^” symbol).
 You can scroll through various photos of the area and click on the photos to enlarge them.
 You can also zoom the map out using the zoom slide, which will reveal even more photos from around the Sea of Galilee.
 The same steps can be taken for all of the map links which are provided in this daily blog.”